crypt01trucker/Active-Directory/README.md

    cd /opt/splunk
    ls -l
    ```
-   These commands will show you the user and group associated with the Splunk Files, confirming that Splunk only has the necessary privileges.
+These commands will show you the user and group associated with the Splunk files, confirming that Splunk has only the necessary privileges.

 3. Start Splunk and enable boot-start:
    ```bash